dobrokot/clip_to_psd/tests/testing_export_correctness.md

 - Vector Export Mode:
   - The gradient and text in vector mode may display slight differences compared to the original.
   - All other elements should be identical to the original PNG.

+The output should closely match either `exported_raster_current_output.png` or `exported_vector_current_output.png`.
+If there are any differences, the source of the differences should be investigated.
+If the changes are expected, the new output version should be committed.
+Slight pixel-level micro-differences may exist due to different versions of Photoshop.

 ## Additional Notes